zarthur/CSCC-Fundamentals-Android-Notes/week_15/readme.md

 rely on a *BufferedReader* to work with character data in chunks.

 Notice that we've also cast the return value of *URL.openConnection()* to a *HttpURLConnection* object.
-The *HttpURLConnection* class gives us to specify the HTTP request method (GET, POST, etc) and gives us access to the response status code and message.
+The *HttpURLConnection* class gives us methods to specify the HTTP request method (GET, POST, etc) and gives us access to the response status code and message.
 GET is used as the default request method.

 To access the information in the response, we read data from the *BufferedReader* one line at a time until there are no lines left to read.